jamesfalkner/jw18-lab/README.md

 # JenkinsWorld 2018 Lab: <br/>Getting Started with Cloud-Native Applications Lab Guide

+## INSTRUCTIONS FOR LAB ATTENDEES

-**INSTRUCTIONS FOR LAB ATTENDEES**: If you came here from the GUID grabber screen, then go back to the GUID grabber screen and click the _other_ link that points to `http://guides-lab-infra.apps-GUID.generic.opentlc.com`!
+If you came here from the GUID grabber screen, then go back to the GUID grabber screen and click the _other_ link that points to `http://guides-lab-infra.apps-GUID.generic.opentlc.com`!
 This README is for the actual source code (markdown) for the guides that you will use during the lab:

 ![GUID Grabber](images/guid.png?raw=true "GUID Grabber")

+# Stuff below here is not for you!

 ## Deploy On OpenShift